 Most of Turkey’s civil unrest is occurring near the southeastern border areas near Syria.
 Nonetheless, public areas in Istanbul have recently been targeted with casualties.

 Understandably, these sorts of risks completely put off some family visitors; others may just need to consider sensible precautions as issued by your home country’s Government advisory body.
 At the time of writing, this is the warning given by FCO and the US Department of State.

 Would I take my own children there?
 Yes.
 Unless safety warnings were to change, normal safety precautions that should be followed in any crowded city should be followed along with using your own common sense.

 So bearing this in mind, let’s take a deeper look into this amazingly eclectic city absolutely steeped in history and charm.

 Things to do with kids in Istanbul

-For me, Istanbul for kids seems to be all about things that go!
+For us, Istanbul for kids is all about things that go!
 And with so much ground to cover, why not make the transportation all part of the adventure?
 Here are the attractions at the top of our family itinerary for Istanbul.